zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-amazon.md

 Twelve Lorks.
 Twelve institutions.
 Eighteen locals are octaraharaharahua.

 [APZ 104.4] (#apz104 .4) {#apz104 .4 .ref .apz} "Went to the End of Location” is
 He went to the corner of the locker. went to extremes.
-Nirvana Gone.
+Nibbana Gone.
 He has finished the rain, has the habitual travel (In Mahaniddeya (3-7) 6 (ii) should be applied) There is no race death. to him There is no revival.
 Bhavavea is called Bhatiya, which exceeds the Bhatiya.
 Karmabhaya too